Bollywood star Akshay Kumar breaks The Rock's selfie record - ExBulletin

 Bollywood star Akshay Kumar breaks The Rock’s selfie record

-Indian actor, artist and versatile superstar Akshay Kumar has broken the record of most selfies taken in three minutesbreaking 184 in total.
+Indian actor, artist and all-around superstar Akshay Kumar broke the record for most selfies taken in three minutes, taking 184 in total.

-The previous record of 168 belonged to James Smith (UK), and former holders include Dwayne The Rock Johnson, singer Donnie Wahlberg (both American) and former footballer Alan Shearer (UK).
+The previous record of 168 was held by James Smith (UK), and former holders include Dwayne The Rock Johnsonsinger Donnie Wahlberg (both American) and former footballer Alan Shearer (UK).

 Akshay’s successful record attempt took place at Mehboob Studios in Mumbai, where over 240 fans gathered for the chance to break a world record with their idol.